ambrosiogabe/MathAnimation/README.md

 ```

 Then open the project `build/MathAnimationsPrj.sln` or compile it from the command line using the MSVC developer's prompt.

+> _NOTE_: If you want to build the project without launching Visual Studio run `msbuild MathAnimationsPrj.sln` in a command prompt for Visual Studio.

 ## Current Features